Bigdrops/bigdrops-platform-office/docs/PRD/multi-tenancy-prd-v2.1.md

     name        text NOT NULL,
     status      text NOT NULL DEFAULT 'pending_approval'
                 CHECK (status IN ('pending_approval','active','suspended','archived')),
+    created_by  uuid NOT NULL REFERENCES auth.users(id),
     created_at  timestamptz NOT NULL DEFAULT now()
 );
 -- NOTE: owner_id intentionally removed (v2.0 had it).
 Single source of truth -- for ownership is workspace_members.role = 'owner', guaranteed unique below.
+-- [amended] created_by was previously referenced by the index below but -- missing from this table definition — added to fix a migration-breaking bug.

 CREATE UNIQUE INDEX one_pending_workspace_per_creator
     ON public.workspaces (created_by) WHERE status = 'pending_approval';